 The Best Street Art In Bangkok And Where To Find It

-Street art may not be the first thing that springs to mind when you think about Bangkok, but Thailand’s capital city teems with it.
+Street art may not be the first thing that springs to mind when you think about Bangkok.
 But, thanks to Bukruk Urban Arts Festivals in 2013 and 2016 which involved artists from all over the globe as well as Thailand creating masterpieces all over the city, all that is changing.
 The city is overflowing with emerging, worldwide renowned artists such as Alex Face and Mue Bon.
-But with so much urban art to see in a city of over 8 million people, finding it can be challenging.
+With so much urban art to see in a city of 8 million people, finding it can be challenging.
 So here is some of the best urban art in Bangkok and where to find it.

 Where To Start?

-Getting around the city can sometimes be difficult, so unless you’re here for an extended period, you may have to sacrifice certain places.
-The sites in this list are mainly split into two area’s, so as you get the best out of your street art fill.
+Getting around the city can be difficult, so unless you’re here for an extended period, you may have to sacrifice certain places.
+The sites in this list are mainly split into two areas, so as you get the best out of your street art fill.

-Charlem La Park is as right a place to start as any as it was the leading site for the Bukruk Festival in 2016.
+Charlem La Park is as good a place to start as any.
+It was the leading site for the Bukruk Festival in 2016.
 The entire park is plastered with some of the best street art in Thailand with pieces by artists such as Alex Face.
 Although many of the original works of art remain, such as the one above, many pieces have been painted over, giving the park a fresh, ever-evolving look.

 Nowhere in this park is safe from a spray canister.
 It’s a great spot to catch a bit of shade from the sun and, of course, to get that all-important Instagram shot!

-A short 5-minute walk from Chalerm La Park is one of Bangkok’s many canals, Khlong Saen Saep with street art covering seemingly every centimetre of the walls along either side.
-Much of the art along here doesn’t seem to be ‘official’, but the whole area is covered wonderfully by street art, graffiti and stickers.
-Even though it gives the impression of being an unofficial area for street art, the work is no less impressive, and you can find several pieces by well-known artists from all over the world.
+A short 5-minute walk from Chalerm La Park is one of Bangkok’s many canals, Khlong Saen Saep.
+Along this canal, street art can be found covering seemingly every centimetre of the walls along either side.
+Much of the art along here doesn’t seem to be ‘official’, but the whole area is covered wonderfully by street art, graffiti, and stickers.
+Although it gives the impression of being an unofficial area for street art, the work is no less impressive.
+As well work by little know artists you can find several pieces by well-known artists from all over the world.

 The art along the canal stretches for quite some way so be prepared for a bit of a walk if you want to see it all.
 But if a long walk is out of the question, you will get more than enough of your street art fill in the first 400 metres.
 Keep walking down one side of the canal until you reach a small bridge which will allow you to head back the way you came.